fenghuayumo/DIVSHOT/README.md

 * Linux (Will be in future)

 **Note:** Currently refactoring a new framework to support multi-platform training, planned to be named RadField Studio.
 It will become a professional scanning tool for CG workflows.
 Stay tuned!

+## Run

+For general users, you can directly use the latest [Release](https://github.com/fenghuayumo/DIVSHOT/releases) installation package, which includes all dependencies and can be run directly.

+For users who want to compile and deploy from source code, I currently only provide the rendering/editing part of the code.
+The training part has not been open-sourced yet and will be released after some time.

 ## Project structure
 <!--